idsia-robotics/learning-long-range-perception/README.md

 **Center-right**: number of extracted known labels from 70min of recording.
 **Right**: achieved AUC score of a model trained from 35min of recording.*

-The preprint PDF of the article is available at the following link [arXiv:1809.07207](https://arxiv.org/abs/1809.07207).
+The preprint PDF of the article is available at the following link [arXiv:1809.07207](https://arxiv.org/abs/1809.07207), while the full paper is avaible [here](https://ieeexplore.ieee.org/document/8624299).

 ### Bibtex